Felderburg/StarTrek2d20/README.md

 ## Building the Production Version

-1. If you're building a new version to deploy to a server, you should open up the package.json file and manually update the version number.
+1. If you're building a new version to deploy to a server, you should open up the `package.json` file and manually update the version number.
 I keep the version number in sync with the current date.
-You should probably also update the news.tsx, provding some text description of what's changed since the last version.
+You should probably also update the `news.tsx`, provding some text description of what's changed since the last version.
 If you're just trying things out, you can skip this step.
 2. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules.
 3. Build the assets using the ```npm run build``` command